CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Ashraf/_index.md

   - PhD Students
 ---

-Mr. Muhammad Ashraf received the B.Sc. degree in Electrical Engineering from Minia university faculty of engineering, Egypt, in 2017.
+Mr. Abdelgawad Muhammad Ashraf Abdelhamid received the B.Sc. degree in Electrical Engineering from Minia university faculty of engineering, Egypt, in 2017.
 He worked as a teaching assistant for two years and is on leave from the Electrical Engineering department at Minia University, Egypt.
 He is now a Ph.D. student in the Department of Electrical Engineering, the City University of Hong Kong under the supervision of Professor Hong Yan and Prof. Ray C. C. Cheung.